RononDex/FitsLibrary/README.md

 **This library has support for IoC (Inversion of Control), everything is implemented through interfaces**

 # What currently works
- - Loading of header data, including "CONTINUE" keywords for values spanning over multiple entries
+ - Loading of header data
  - Validation of header content
  - Reading of N-Dimensional data arrays

 # What doesn't work
- - Extension Headers
+ - Reading of extension headers
  - Writing .fits files

 # Usage